 When you drop a new SIM into a mobile phone, tablet or laptop, what should happen is that the SIM card should hook into your mobile provider's network and pull down the settings it needs to work optimally on your carrier.

 In many cases, all you need to do to enable your phone's calling, messaging and Internet features is drop in a new SIM, and possibly do a single reboot of the device to be up and running.
 But what if it doesn't work?

-We've listed the APN (and associated MMS and data settings) for each Australian carrier below, as well as how to apply them to a range of popular devices.
+We've listed the APN (and associated MMS and data settings) for a few popular mobile providers below, as well as how to apply them to a range of popular devices.

 Bear in mind that the ability to access mobile networks won't be present if you're using an iPad that only has Wi-Fi connectivity, because there's no facility to add a SIM card to those devices.

 From here you should be able to adjust the existing registered APNs as well as add new details as needed

-Australian APN settings
+Telstra, Boost Mobile APN settings

-|Telstra APN settings||Internet data||MMS|
+|APN settings||Internet data||MMS|

 |MMS Protocol||WAP 2.0|